-Dentures are a good solution to people who have lost all or some teeth due to cavities, gum disease, injury, or have never grown into some of their adult teeth due to a genetic heredity trait.
+Dentures are a good solution for people who have lost all or some teeth due to cavities, gum disease, injury, or have never grown into some of their adult teeth due to a genetic heredity trait.
 Complete dentures are used when the patient has no remaining teeth and the dentures can fit over the gums.
 Partial dentures are used when a patient has some teeth left and the partial dentures can fit over the remaining teeth.

 In a perfect world, all remaining teeth that can be saved should be saved.
 Unfortunately, this is not always feasible.
-Some people may lack the tolerance, dental insurance or finances required for extensive dental work or appliances.
-Having teeth removed and partial or full dentures made may be the only option available
+Some people may lack the tolerance, dental insurance, or finances required for extensive dental work or appliances.
+Having teeth removed and partial or full dentures made may be the only option available.

-Partial removable dentures are much easier to fabricate and can be used in adjacent to natural teeth.
+Partial removable dentures are much easier to fabricate and can be used adjacent to natural teeth.
 There is virtually no preparation required by the patient.
-Although partial dentures can damage the remaining supporting teeth they are a less costly and less invasive procedure then complete dentures.
+Although partial dentures can damage the remaining supporting teeth, they are a less costly and less invasive procedure than complete dentures.
 They can also be easily removed for cleaning.
 Partial dentures can be difficult to get used to and require some time to adjust to speaking and chewing with them.
 Partial dentures can look very natural except some have an unsightly metal clasp that can be visible to others.

-Temporary dentures can also be made for those times when you do not want to be without teeth while waiting for your permanent dentures to be made which can sometimes take a few weeks.
+Temporary dentures can also be made for those times when you do not want to be without teeth while waiting for your permanent dentures to be made, which can sometimes take a few weeks.
 Most people will opt for temporary dentures since they do not want to go out in public with any missing teeth, regardless of the cause.
 It may take more than one visit and some minor adjustments to make sure your temporary dentures fit properly while your gums are healing from the removal of your bad teeth.
 Speak to your dentist if this temporary denture is right for you.

 Proper care and regular dental visits will keep your dentures in good shape, and keep your mouth and breath healthy.
 Dentures should be brushed daily with a soft toothbrush to remove food particles and plaque.
 You also need to take care to brush and clean your tongue and gums so that your dentures will always fit properly and have a clean area in which to place your denture paste.

 Whatever dentures you choose, your dentist will be with you every step of the way keeping you smiling for years to come!